 It’s been almost a year since I announced my 1940s novel, The Girl Who Frosts the Cakes, and I’ve worked on it a ton since then.
 Shortly after my surprise announcement post, I started my second draft, and now I’m in the middle of the third draft, with at least one more afterward.
-My goal is to get this novel published before July 2018.
+My goal is to get this novel published [EDIT: PUBLISH DATE TBD.
+CHECK LINK BELOW FOR MORE INFO].
 If you like cake, history, and the south, you’ll love The Girl Who Frosts the Cakes.

 I can tell by the diminutive size of my edits in this draft that my novel is wrapping up.
 I’m so fired up to finally, after all these months, share an excerpt with you!